saritahub/practice-golden-square/challenges/08_test_drive_a_class_system.md

 ```

 When encoding these into tests, we are left with a surprising decision — which
 test suite do they go in?
-They test both `MusicPlayer` and `Track` — so which is
+They test both `MusicLibrary` and `Track` — so which is
 it?
 What do we call the tests?

 Tests for multiple classes acting together are called **integration tests** or